hxtree/galaxyops/platform/message-broker/README.md

 > Publisher -> SNS -> SQS -> Consumer

-**Event** Publish to a SNS topic informing any subscribers that something occured within a given system.
+**Event** Publish to a SNS topic informing any subscribers that something occurred within a given system.
 Events published may be significant events that were published only for the purpose of data retention and analytic purposes.

 > Publisher -> SNS -> SQS -> Consumer